Self-Publishing – is it a Good Idea For Me?

 Retaining full ownership of your book is another advantage of self-publishing.
 When you sign a contract with a traditional publisher, the book in all its forms (ebook, hardback, paperback, audio etc) belongs to them.

 When you self-publish your book, it only takes a few days or weeks to turn your first draft into a published book that is for sale all over the world.
-It isn’t quite the same as traditional publishing, where the publication process can take months if not years to see through.
+It isn’t quite the same as traditional publishing, where the publication process can take months if not years to complete.

 What would you rather see on your kitchen table?
 Your book?
 Or a pile of rejection letters you’ve waited months/years to collect?

-Now, to play Devil’s Advocate here, let me explain why self-publishing isn’t always a good idea for everyone.
+Now, to play Devil’s Advocate here, let me explain why self-publishing isn’t a good idea for everyone.